openscope/openscope/documentation/airport-guides/omdb.md

 Sources: [Dubai Airports](http://www.dubaiairports.ae/corporate/media-centre/factsheets-list/detail/dubai-airports), [ACI](https://en.wikipedia.org/wiki/Dubai_International_Airport#cite_note-ACI-3)

 ### Dubai Air Navigation Services
 Dubai Air Navigation Services is the air navigation services provider for Dubai Airports, Al Minhad Air Base and some of the airports in the North of the UAE, based in Terminal 1 of Dubai International. dans is well-respected in the industry due to its unique air traffic management solutions.
-Furthermore,it is partnered with global leading aviation organisations, such as Eurocontrol.
+Furthermore, it is partnered with global leading aviation organisations, such as Eurocontrol.

 ### Positions
 |Callsign                     | Frequency  | Remarks